 Tax return claims for income protection premiums

-Income protection insurance premium tax deduction claims by individuals are claimable in the “Other deductions” section of the tax return form.
-See:
+Income protection insurance premium tax deduction claims by individuals are claimable in the supplementary section of the tax return form in 2018.

 Shop for income protection insurance on-line!

 Get the hottest internet deals on Life Insurance, Income Protection, Trauma Cover and more … from a big selection of Australia’s leading and best known insurance companies.

 Click here for a quote

 This page was last modified 2018-12-05